-Managing mass distribution with Link2Feed’s food bank technology
+Managing mass distribution with Link2Feed’s software for nonprofits

 The good news is, Link2Feed is here to help!

 As you start prepping for the holiday rush, we wanted to take a moment to share how two of our clients, Greater Pittsburgh Community Food Bank and Catholic Social Services Alaska, were able to get creative with their management of mass distributions.
 While one organization used our barcode feature to save time and human resources on their intake process, the other adopted Link2Feed’s software for nonprofits to implement a drive-thru pantry using a mobile distribution model.

 Read on to find out how your organization can do the same and improve your distributions this holiday season!